cmangos/mangos-wotlk/bot_readme.txt

 /w BOTNAME 6g500s25c <-- request 6 gold, 500 silver, and 25 cooper

 A bot is also able to show an item in its 'Will not be traded' slot.
 The item can be either in its bags or be equipped and even be soulbound.
-By this you can cast spells/enchantments on soulbound items ('nt' stands for 'not trading').
+Using this you can cast spells/enchantments on soulbound items ('nt' stands for 'not trading').
-/w BOTNAME nt [Powerful Soulbound Item]
+/w BOTNAME nt [Enchantable Soulbound Item]

 More Information:
 =================